devnichols/wiki-public/plex/first-time.md

 If you're reading this, it's because I've granted you access to my Plex Library.
 Hi, hello, and welcome!

 Let me add my first disclaimer, if you are viewing on a mobile phone **both the IOS and Android app have a one time $5 fee to stream more than a minute of video.** This sucks.
 I know it does.
 This does not go to me, it goes to the creator of this software.
+Plex can be viewed on both a PC and most TV apps for free without this restriction.

-I have an alternative known as Jellyfin set up, but it's not as feature rich.
+If those options do not work for you, I have an alternative known as **Jellyfin**, but it's not as feature rich.
 Let me know if that is your preference and I can get you set up.

 - **So what even is Plex?**